Let’s be honest, as you first start using dilators, it can be an uncomfortable and deeply unsexy experience.

 Does Using Numbing Cream Help Overcome Vaginismus?

-Although numbing cream has become a popular option for doctors to recommend to their patients as they start their vaginismus journey, allowing them to regain a sense of control and move around the fear of pain and discomfort a they use dilators, fingers, toys, and work up to penetration in sex, does it actually work?
+Although numbing cream has become a popular option for doctors to recommend to their patients as they start their vaginismus journey, allowing them to regain a sense of control and move around the fear of pain and discomfort as they use dilators, fingers, toys, and work up to penetration in sex, does it actually work?

 I think it’s a personal question to ask.
 On one hand, there is no shame in using numbing cream.
 It offers you a chance to regain your pleasure without fear.

-Like with Botox, which can help to relax the muscles around the vaginal opening, a reason why I am hesitant to recommend using the numbing creams or this procedure (something I haven’t experienced myself), is that while both can tackle the physical symptoms, or at least numb the pain..
+Like with Botox, which can help to relax the muscles around the vaginal opening, a reason why I am hesitant to recommend using the numbing creams or this procedure (something I haven’t experienced myself) is that while both can tackle the physical symptoms, or at least numb the pain.

 To me, it doesn’t help you consciously master that physical relaxation necessary for an effective dilating practice and for pleasurable penetrative sex down the line.